Dots and lines (floaters) or flashes of light in your vision are common. They're not usually serious.

 - your vision is not affected

-Flashes may stop by themselves, and floaters often become less noticeable as you get used to them.
+Flashes may eventually stop, and floaters often become less noticeable as you get used to them.

-- floaters or flashes suddenly increase in number
+- the number of floaters or flashes suddenly increases

 - you have a dark "curtain" or shadow moving across your vision